 - Airbnb – we have used Airbnb on many occasions in Italy but are now finding better value and booking conditions on Booking.com and Vrbo.

 Help!
 Everything is booked!

 If this is the case, we recommend staying at nearby Portovenere (pictured above) or Levanto, both lovely towns close to the Cinque Terre villages.
+La Spezia is another option if you want to stay close to the Cinque Terre.
 You can easily catch the train or ferries along the coast and enjoy discovering towns a little off the well worn path as well as the famed Cinque Terre.